Vince Dunn

-Vince Dunn (born October 29, 1996) is a Canadian professional ice hockey defenceman for the Seattle Kraken of the National Hockey League (NHL).
+Vince Dunn (born October 29, 1996) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Seattle Kraken of the National Hockey League (NHL).

-A native of Peterborough, Ontario, Dunn began his minor hockey career with the Central Ontario Wolves and hometown club, the Peterborough Petes.
+Born in Peterborough, Ontario, Dunn began his minor hockey career with the Central Ontario Wolves and hometown club, the Peterborough Petes.
 He was eventually drafted by the Niagara IceDogs in the 2012 Ontario Hockey League (OHL) Priority Selection Draft and spent three seasons with the team.
 During his tenure in the OHL, Dunn began to gain attention from scouts and earned the IceDogs Top Defenceman of the Year Award in two consecutive seasons.
 He was eventually drafted by the St. Louis Blues in the second round, 56th overall, in the 2015 NHL entry draft and later won the Stanley Cup as a member of the team in 2019.

 Early life

 Dunn was born on October 29, 1996, in Peterborough, Ontario, Canada, to nurse Tracy and an unnamed Italian father who divorced when Dunn was three years old.
 His mother later remarried police officer John.
 Vince was adopted by his stepfather and uses his last name, Dunn.

 His step brother Nolan Dunn also played hockey but is now retired.
 Growing up, he cheered for the hometown Toronto Maple Leafs, specifically Carl Gunnarsson and Alexander Steen.
 In honour of Dunn's grandfather who was important in his development as a player, the family started a Canadian Tire Jumpstart memorial fund in his name.